byui-physics/main/pages/Faculty/NelsonL/materialsResearch/MTP.md

 cd -
 ```
 )

-You are now ready to relax.
+### 3. Relax

-3. Once step 2 finishes, there will be a job script located in `fitting/mtp`
+Once step 2 finishes, there will be a job script located in `fitting/mtp`
    that you can submit.
-This job will attempt to relax the atoms in all of the
+This job will use the MTP (we haven't
+   generated one yet, but that's OK) to attempt to relax the atoms in all of the
    crystals.
-(For the first iteration, this step will fail because we
-   haven't yet built a model.
-That's ok)
 ``` bash
 cd fitting/mtp
 sbatch jobscript_relax.sh
 ```

-4. Select new structures to be added to the training set:  As the
+### 4. Select

-   model relaxes the atoms, it will find that it has to extrapolate on
+   As the model relaxes the atoms, it will find that it has to
+   extrapolate on some of them.
+In other words, the model is making
+   calculations on a crystal structure that is very different from the
-   some of them.
-It saves these structures and selects a subset of
+   ones it was trained on.
+It saves these structures and selects
+   a subset of
    them to be added to the training set:
 ```bash
 python builder.py AgAu -setup_select_add